lhenry-dev/rust-panic-highlighter-vscode/README.md

   - Default: `true`

 * **`rustPanicHighlighter.icon.path`**:
-  Specify the path to the icon to display at the end of the line.
+  Specify the path to an icon or a folder of icons to display at the end of the line.
   - Supports file formats: `.gif`, `.png`, `.jpg`, `.jpeg`, `.svg`
   - Directory support: Provide a directory path ending with `/` to randomly choose an image from the directory.
   - Use `'default'` to load the extension's default icon.